 As a rule, you will not need a strict measure to scale your dosage of ginger.
 As Hildegard might instruct, use your own discretio and listen to your body.

 The recommended dose of ginger is two to four grams (one teaspoon) per day.
 For optimal ginger root health benefits, consume small amounts every day.
 This amount is also effective in treating mild forms of nausea or as a digestive aid.
 Some people experience side-effects, including: reflux (heartburn), or skin and respiratory sensitivity.

 Limit ginger intake prior to surgery.
 Consult your physician if you are breastfeeding, taking any medication for a heart condition, diabetes, or a bleeding disorder.
 There are potential drug interactions or other effects that you should discuss with your doctor.
 The active components of ginger include volatile oils and pungent phenol compounds.
 Compounds such as gingerols and shogaols may impact blood pressure, blood sugar, and blood thinning.

 However, Hildegard would have you consider a fennel powder mixture including galangal to promote the healing process after surgery.

 Ginger root health benefits: looks like a root – but it is not!

 Ginger belongs to the ginger family (botanical name: zingiber officinale).
 The fresh ginger that we buy and use looks like a root, but strictly speaking, it is not a root.
 The ginger we consume comes from parts of the underground shoots of the plant.
 Though these shoots are underground, they are not technically roots.
 The ginger plant has branched rhizomes, sometimes called “rootstocks.”
 But rhizomes are not actual roots.

-Galangal is another rhizome that is a Hildegard favorite.
+Hildegard herself favored Galangal, wich is another rhizome.
 Take a look at our post on What is Galangal?.
 Galangal has many of the same healing properties as ginger.